PaulaYaniz/Unit3/README.md

                 md_bg_color: "#bfa1e3"
 ```
 This code defines a screen called "IntroScreen" using the MDScreen class.
 This screen has two methods called "press_login" and "press_signup" that change the parent widget's current screen to either "LoginScreen" or "SignupScreen" when the corresponding button is pressed.
 This is the first thing that user will see.
 It is also being made in kivy with Labels and Raised buttons, and with a user-friendly design.
+This helps my client because she wants to be able to login and register.

 ![image](https://user-images.githubusercontent.com/89135778/224178231-ef66bd6d-4487-4b36-ae8c-4870b392ed2f.png)

 ### Log in